MarlonSC14/Ayudantia-FastBDT/README.md

 # Ayudantia
-This repository contains the most important jupyter notebooks I have been working on during my assitanship in CINVESTAV, Mexico City.
+This repository contains the most important python scripts I have been working on during my assitanship in CINVESTAV, Mexico City.